LSSTDESC/rail/docs/source/rail_stages/estimation.rst

 RAIL Package: https://github.com/LSSTDESC/rail_sklearn

-`CMNN`, short for *Color-Matched Nearest Neighbor*, is a method introduced in [Graham et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018AJ....155....1G).
+:py:class:`CMNN`, short for *Color-Matched Nearest Neighbor*, is a method introduced in [Graham et al. (2018)](https://ui.adsabs.harvard.edu/abs/2018AJ....155....1G).
 The algorithm identifies nearest neighbors based on the Mahalanobis distance in color space from a set of galaxies with known spectroscopic redshifts with the